CSymeou/laratest/README.md

  - User:
    - Has access to Home Screen: Views all tasks and users.
 Can create, edit, delete, tasks and users.
    - Has access to My Tasks Screen: Views all tasks assigned to them.
 Can update task progress.

+<strong>Note: </strong> I've not added functionality for changing the roles of users to leader or administrator, etc. When you create a new user, they'll all be given the user role.
+If you want to login to the application as a leader or administrator, please use the test data below.

 The application is seeded with details of users and tasks to facilitate testing.
 Below are the email / password combinations for all seeded users.

   - Administrator: